-The recent increase in the catch from the recreational fishery highlights the importance of this component of the fisheries which currently accounts for approximately 40% of the total catch.
+The recent increase in the catch from the recreational fishery highlights the importance of this component of the fishery, which currently accounts for approximately 40% of the total catch.
 Consequently, it is important to routinely monitor the level of recreational catch to determine total removals from the stock.
-The next National Panel Survey to estimate recreational catch is scheduled for 2022-23 or the following year, depending on budgets and priorities.
+The next national panel survey to estimate recreational catch is scheduled for 2022-23, depending on budgets and priorities.
 Indices of recreational fishing activity have also been developed from web cam observations at key boat ramps within SNA 8.
 These observations should be evaluated in conjunction with the overall recreational harvest survey data.
 There is potential for the web cam indices to provide more regular monitoring of recreational fishing activity and catch.